Sphereon-Opensource/OID4VC-demo/documents/credential-branding.md

     - **Text Color (OPTIONAL):** A string value representing the text color of the credential, specified using numerical color values defined in CSS Color Module Level 3.

-## Branding in real-world
+<h2 id="branding_real">Branding in real-world</h2>

 We're using branding in this project.
-So in order to get familiar with it, you can visit one of our config json files in `packages/agent/conf/examples/oid4vci_metadata`.
+So in order to get familiar with it, you can visit one of our config json files in [packages/agent/conf/examples/oid4vci_metadata](./agent-setup.md#oid4vci_metadata).
 You can find the branding related information (as the spec suggests in `credentials_supported` field of the metadata)
 Here is a real world example of a credential branding:
 ```json
 {